sasquatch678/A-Painted-World---Remastered/README.md

 The following steps are required to be completed before downloading A Painted World.

 1. Install [Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer)
-3. Fully uninstall Oblivion by deleting the folder and the Oblivion folder inside \Documents\My Games\.
+3. Fully uninstall Oblivion Remastered by deleting the folder and the Oblivion Remastered folder inside \Documents\My Games\.
 4. Fully disable OneDrive and any other programs which hook into user file areas.
-5. Reinstall Oblivion into a location that is not Program files.
+5. Reinstall Oblivion Remastered into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 Avoid long file paths.
 If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-7. Download and extract the 4gb patch from the link here.
-Run the exe on the Oblivion.exe in your game folder. <https://www.nexusmods.com/oblivion/mods/45576?tab=files>
-8. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
+7. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
 These **will** mess with the installation and, in the case of the latter, causes more problems than it solves.
-9. Disable all Steam/Nvidia/Discord overlays.
+8. Disable all Steam/Nvidia/Discord overlays.
-10. Cap fps to 60 through the Nvidia Control Panel or AMD equivalent.
-You may also want to force Anti Aliasing here as the ingame AA is not an option.

 ### Wabbajack Installation